Polycarbonate Injection Moulding

 Technical Challenges and Best Practices

 Although polycarbonate is an outstanding material, its processing demands precision and expertise.
-Achieving optimal results requires strict control of several key parameters throughout the injection molding cycle.
-Improper handling—especially related to moisture content, processing temperatures, or mold design—can lead to visual defects, dimensional inconsistencies, or compromised mechanical integrity.
+Achieving optimal results requires strict control of several key parameters throughout the injection moulding cycle.
+Improper handling—especially related to moisture content, processing temperatures, or mould design—can lead to visual defects, dimensional inconsistencies, or compromised mechanical integrity.

 Challenge